tq-systems/meta-tq/meta-tq/doc/README.CortexM-on-IMX8M.md

-# CortexM Support for TQ Systems SOM with i.MX8M
+# CortexM Support for TQ-Systems SOM with i.MX8M

 To start a demo stored on SD / e-MMC from U-Boot: